ssricardo/ssricardo.github.io/_posts/2017-11-14-rest-swagger-mvn.md

 To manage the *swagger.json* file, it's provided the *Swagger Editor* tool.
 However, this approach to generate and maintain this file manually will likely lead to problems, like the file becoming outdated.
 A better idea, instead of writing *swagger.json* manually, would be getting it generated from the source code.
 This is possible through Swagger API.
 In Java, this is done through some annotations in the source code itself.

-> Swagger support others languages besides Java.
+> Swagger supports other languages besides Java.
 Take a look at its documentation.

 ### Configuration overview